 The fiduciary fund financial statements provide combined information for the pension and other postemployment benefits (OPEB) trust funds of the Town.
 The pension and other employee benefits trust fund is used to account for assets accumulated to provide funding for future pension and OPEB liabilities.
-Private-purpose trust funds are reported in the fiduciary fund financial statements under the caption "private purpose trust funds".
+The private-purpose trust fund is reported in the fiduciary fund financial statements under the caption "private purpose trust fund".